In the ICU, every second matters and so does every line of documentation.

 - Used when services are separate and not bundled.

-- Example: Intubation and central line placed in same encounter.
+- Example: Intubation and central line placed in the same encounter.

 Modifier 76/77: Repeat Procedures